MicroControleurMonde/RP2040-RNG/README.md

 4. **Installation**: Provides steps for cloning the repository and uploading the files to the RP2040.
 5. **Usage**: Details how to use the library and run the example script (generate_random.py).
 6. **How it Works**: Explains the steps involved in generating random numbers and how entropy is collected, mixed, and whitened.
+7. **Performance and output**: calculation of the TRNG yield.
-7. **Testing Randomness**: Mentions statistical tests that can be used to evaluate the quality of randomness.
+8. **Testing Randomness**: Mentions statistical tests that can be used to evaluate the quality of randomness.
-8. **Diehard Test for Validation**:  Test reliably and validation.
+9. **Diehard Test for Validation**:  Test reliably and validation.
-9. **Acknowledgements**: Credits any technologies or libraries used in the project.
+10. **Acknowledgements**: Credits any technologies or libraries used in the project.
-10. **Disclaimer**
+11. **Disclaimer**

 ## Project Description